 Keywords: Sorghum, disease, incidence, prevalence, Tanout

-1. INTRODUCTION
+1. Introduction

 Sorghum (Sorghum bicolor L. Moench) is a major cereal crop cultivated in many tropical regions of the world.
 Along with millet, it is one of the main food sources in the arid and semi-arid zones of Africa and Asia, where millions of people depend on it for their livelihoods (Abdou et al., 2014; Karimou et al., 2023).
 Sorghum is cultivated primarily for its grain, which is used in human food in various forms (porridge, flatbreads, couscous, traditional beverages, etc.).
 The stalks and culms are also valued as animal fodder, fuel for household use, or building material (Karimou et al., 2023; Upadhyaya et al., 2017).
 In Niger, sorghum plays a significant role in the rural economy.
 In 2023, national production was estimated at 1,646,000 tonnes from an area of 3,700,000 hectares, with a yield of 581 kg/ha, making it the second most cultivated cereal after millet (FAOSTAT, 2024).
 In 2022, sorghum production in the Tanout department reached 118,276 tonnes from an area of 211,586 ha, with a yield of 559 kg/ha (INS/DR, 2024).
 This yield is low compared to the national average.
 This low productivity is explained by several constraints, including unfavourable climatic conditions, the use of low-performing local varieties, reduced use of agricultural inputs, but also and especially attacks by pests and diseases (Kadi Kadi et al., 2005; Louis et al., 2020).
 Some fungal diseases, when they affect susceptible lines, can cause yield losses of up to 100%, thus compromising the food security of rural populations dependent on this crop (Prom et al., 2011; Cuevas et al., 2016).
 Controlling these diseases requires precise knowledge of their frequency, extent, and severity in the field.
 The objective of this study is to identify foliar diseases of sorghum in the fields of producers in the commune of Tanout, and to determine the incidence and prevalence of these diseases.

-2. MATERIALS AND METHODS
+2. Materials and Methods

 2.1.
 Study Area